Resist the threats of organized crime connected to large scale piracy.

 To obtain information about how to establish your corporate software policy or learn more about piracy issues, such as what kinds of activities constitute piracy and what are the fines for copyright violations, please visit http://www.siia.net or http://www.bsa.org.

-Please take a look at our other published policies relating to Privacy, Support, Quality, Environment and Trademarks.
+Please take a look at our other published policies relating to Support, Quality, Environment, Trademarks and Privacy.